hapijs/joi/API.md

 ### `isRef(ref)`

 Checks whether or not the provided argument is a reference.
-It's especially useful if you want to post-process error messages.
+Useful if you want to post-process error messages.

 ```js
 const ref = Joi.ref('a');